mongodb/docs/source/datetimes.rst

 Saving Datetimes with Timezones
 -------------------------------

-When storing :py:class`datetime.datetime` objects that specify a timezone (i.e. they have a ``tzinfo`` property that isn't ``None``), PyMongo will convert those datetimes to UTC automatically:
+When storing :py:class:`datetime.datetime` objects that specify a timezone (i.e. they have a ``tzinfo`` property that isn't ``None``), PyMongo will convert those datetimes to UTC automatically: